Equitable Distribution in Divorce

 Separate property is not subject to equitable distribution laws.
 This means that any separate property a spouse has will remain in his / her possession.
 Separate property includes all possessions acquired before the marriage, property inherited or given as a gift by a third party, and any compensation for personal injuries.
 However, improvements to separate property may be marital.
 Also, mixing marital and separate property may render all property marital.

-Our Firm Is Here to Help You Secure a Fair Divorce Settlement
+Our Great Neck Firm Can Help Secure a Fair Divorce Settlement

 Unfortunately, the equitable distribution process doesn’t always result in an equal or fair division of property.
 In New York, family law judges are not required to split your assets 50/50, or “down the middle,” which is why it would be wise to secure the help of a seasoned divorce lawyer in Long Island.
 At Wisselman & Associates, we have more than 150 years of experience.
 We have the knowledge, skill, and resources you want on your side.